Welcome & Overall Approach

 An advanced degree program in Human Development involves both specializing in a part of the human lifespan and choosing between basic research and Human Development Intervention.
 My lifespan area was Adult Development and my emphasis was Intervention.

 The Relationship Enhancement Programs at Penn State were developed by Bernard and Louise Guerney with many years of applied research and evaluation studies.
-They involve a psychoeducational approach to teaching communication and other relationship skills to couples and families.
+They involve an educational approach to teaching communication and other relationship skills to couples and families.
 There is a specific teaching format which includes presentation of concepts, demonstration, practice, and homework.
 There are steps to the program which build and lead to achieving a concrete set of new skills.

 I work with couples using Relationship Enhancement and I am on the Directory Listing of RE program providers which is provided by the National Institute of Relationship Enhancement.
 The ten parts of the program are described on their website.
 We use reading materials, a set of exercises in a notebook and a method of recording progress.
 The process is much like joining a “relationship gym” with accountability, increasing challenge, and the help of a “trainer.”
 I have a chart for couples to use that looks like the workout chart from an athletic club.

 In fact, this approach is not within the medical model at all.
 We do not consider clients to be sick.
 The progression of a normal human life includes many challenges, and we view these usually as “developmental tasks.”
 Nor do we “treat” individuals or view individuals as personally responsibility for all the issues they might be facing.
-Psychology and psychotherapy is individualistic in placing the locus of almost every problem within a person.
+A traditional view is individualistic in placing the locus of almost every problem within a person.
 From the human development point of view, this is a mistake because the factors which create problems or lack of thriving, are systemic and need to be understood that way.
 Otherwise, “blaming the victim” can easily occur and make things worse instead of better.
 A person’s life context can be overlooked, a label of “depression” applied, for example, which can lead to the negative consequence of labeling.

 In contrast, I work short-term and have a rapid turn-over, not because clients quit but because they finish.
 That is, they complete their goals, and graduate.
 A great satisfaction for me is to know that my students or clients have learned things that will last a lifetime and will not depend on me when life is stressful again.
-It may not be good for business in one sense, but that's not what it's all about, right?

 Finally, I have done extensive research in the area of recovery from religious trauma and authored a book on the subject.
 I have an online support group for help with this and can provide individual information and coaching.
 More about his work is at my other website, www.journeyfree.org.